stain/ro-crate-paper/manuscript.md

 3. Focus on examples and best practice over rigorous specification
 4. Reuse “just enough” Web standards

 A core norm of RO-Crate is that of **simplicity**, which sets the scene for how we guide developers to structure metadata with RO-Crate, in that we focus mainly on documenting simple approaches to the most common use cases, for instance authors having an affiliation.
-This norm of simplicity also influences our take on **developer friendliness**, for instance in that we are using the Web-native JSON format and allowing only a few of JSON-LD’s flexible Linked Data features, and that the RO-Crate documentation is largely built up by **examples** showcasing **best practice**, rather than a rigorous specification that could be harder.
+This norm of simplicity also influences our take on **developer friendliness**, for instance in that we are using the Web-native JSON format and allowing only a few of JSON-LD's flexible Linked Data features, and that the RO-Crate documentation is largely built up by **examples** showcasing **best practice**, rather than a rigorous specification that could be harder.
 In a sense we are allowed this by building on existing **Web standards** that themselves are defined rigorously, which we utilize _“**just enough**”_ in order to benefit from the advantages of Linked Data (e.g. extensions by namespaced vocabularies) without imposing too many developer choices or uncertainties (e.g. having to choose between the many RDF syntaxes).

 RO-Crate is not developed in a vacuum, and while the above norms alone could easily lead to the creation of “yet another” JSON format, we are also keeping the goal of **FAIR interoperability** of the captured metadata, and therefore follow closely FAIR best practices and current developments such as data citations, permanent identifiers, open repositories and recommendations for sharing of research outputs and software.